Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 Trusted domains can be modified with the DomainsToCheckForGroups parameter.
 Group membership is achieved by querying the tokenGroups attribute, which is not only very fast and resource saving on client and server, but also considers sIDHistory.
 # Removing old signatures
-The script deletes locally available signatures, if they are no longer available centrally.
+The script always deletes signatures which were deployed by the script earlier, but are no longer available in the central repository.
+The script marks each processed signature with a specific HTML tag, which enables this cleaning feature.
-Signature created manually by the user are not deleted.
-The script marks each downloaded signature with a specific HTML tag, which enables this cleaning feature.
+Signatures created manually by the user are not deleted by default, this behavior can be changed with the DeleteUserCreatedSignatures parameter.
 # Error handling
 Error handling is implemented rudimentarily.
 # Run script while Outlook is running